Erwan Bastard: 2022: First GT3 race

 At the end of 2022, Bastard joined Christopher Haase and Patric Niederhauser at Saintéloc, competing at the Gulf 12 Hours with an Audi R8 LMS Evo II.
 Having managed to evade mistakes throughout the event, the French driver contributed to a podium finish for the squad, a third place that Bastard called "unbelievable".

 2023: Full GTWC season

 Bastard remained with Saintéloc in 2023, partnering Patric Niederhauser in the GT World Challenge Europe Sprint Cup and being part of the team's Silver Cup line-up in the Endurance Cup alongside Grégoire Demoustier and Paul Evrard.
 Both campaigns provided limited rewards, as the Endurance Cup trio finished fourth in the standings with a lone class podium at the 24 Hours of Spa, whilst Bastard and Niederhauser were only able to take one podium in the Sprint Cup on their way to tenth in the standings.

 2024: WEC with D'station

-For the 2024 season, the Frenchman would compete in the World Endurance Championship, driving an Aston Martin Vantage AMR GT3 Evo for D'station Racing.
+For the 2024 season, Bastard would compete in the World Endurance Championship, driving an Aston Martin Vantage AMR GT3 Evo for D'station Racing.
 He would help the team towards a podium finish at the opening round in Qatar, where he, Marco Sørensen and Clément Mateu took home third place.